Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional 76ers Insights & Trends

-- Philadelphia is 8-2 against the spread and 8-2 overall in its last 10 games.
+- Philadelphia has gone 8-2 over its past 10 contests, with an 8-2 record against the spread during that span.

-- The 76ers have hit the over in six of their last 10 contests.
+- In their past 10 contests, the 76ers have hit the over six times.

 Celtics vs. 76ers Betting Splits